tock/book/src/course/root-of-trust/encryption-service.md

    subdirectory, run

    ```
-   make
-   tockloader install
+   make install
    ```

 3. Next, navigate to the `encrypt_service/` subdirectory in the same parent folder and load it as well by again running

    ```
-   make
-   tockloader install
+   make install
    ```

 4. After both applications are loaded, you should see a screen which should allow you to select a service to dispatch.
-You can navigate up and down in the menu by using "BUTTON 1" and "BUTTON 3" on the nRF52840dk board, and you can select an option by pressing "BUTTON 2" and then clicking "Start".
+You can navigate up and down in the menu by using `BUTTON 1` and `BUTTON 3` on the nRF52840dk board, and you can select an option by pressing `BUTTON 2` and then clicking `Start`.

    Note that right now, the encryption service doesn't have any code to react to requests for dispatch, so if you select it nothing will happen.